DarkMannn/node-radio-mini/README.md

 # Node.js radio mini

 ## Description
 This app is a radio streaming solution made entirely in Node.js.
-It features a terminal GUI (sections for the playlist, the song queue, the currently playing song and for the keyboard controls) and a http endpoint at which the songs are going to get streamed.
+It features a terminal GUI (there are sections for the playlist, the song queue, the currently playing song and for the keyboard controls) and a http endpoint at which the songs are going to get streamed.

 Purpose of the whole project was to have fun and experiment.
 Production ready radio server should use Shoutcast / Icecast (or similar) for a robust streaming server.